coldenate/citationista/README.md

 ## Overview

 The Zotero Connector syncs your Zotero library into RemNote and provides tools for working with citations and sources.
+Only notes are synchronized back to Zotero; items and metadata remain read-only in RemNote.

 ## Features